-Type and Recipient Description and Method of Computation Estimated Amount

-this offering on which, in the

-aggregate, underwriting

-compensation from all sources in

-connection with this offering,

-including upfront selling

-commissions, the distribution fee and

-other underwriting compensation, is

-equal to 10% of the gross proceeds

-from our primary offering.

-Organization and Offering We will reimburse our advisor and We estimate the reimbursement for

-Expense Reimbursement (2)(4) - its affiliates for organization and our organization and offering

-our advisor offering costs it incurs on our behalf expenses (excluding upfront selling

-but only to the extent that the commissions, dealer manager fees

-reimbursement does not cause the and distribution fees) to be

-selling commissions, the dealer approximately \$10 million if we sell

-manager fees and the other the maximum offering amount.

-organization and offering expenses

-borne by us to exceed 15.0% of gross

-offering proceeds of this offering as

-of the date of the reimbursement.
-If

-we raise the maximum offering

-amount in the primary offering and

-under the distribution reinvestment

-plan, we estimate organization and

-offering expenses (other than selling

-commissions and the dealer manager

-fee), in the aggregate, to be

-\$10 million.
-These organization and

-offering costs include all costs (other

-than selling commissions, the dealer

-manager fees and distribution fees)

-to be paid by us in connection with

-the offering, including our legal,

-accounting, printing, mailing and

-filing fees, charges of our transfer

-agent, charges of our advisor for

-administrative services related to the

-issuance of shares in this offering,

-reimbursement of bona fide due

-diligence expenses of broker-dealers,

-and reimbursement of our advisor for

-costs in connection with preparing supplemental sales materials.

-In connection with our initial public
+Organization and Offering Expense Reimbursement(2)(4) our advisor We will reimburse our advisor and its affiliates for organization and offering costs it incurs on our behalf but only to the extent that the reimbursement does not cause the selling commissions, the dealer manager fees and the other organization and offering expenses borne by us to exceed 15.0% of gross offering proceeds of this offering as of the date of the reimbursement.
+If we raise the maximum offering amount in the primary offering and under the distribution reinvestment plan, we estimate organization and offering expenses (other than selling commissions and the dealer manager fee), in the aggregate, to be \$10 million.
+These organization and offering costs include all costs (other than selling commissions, the dealer manager fees and distribution fees) to be paid by us in connection with the offering, including our legal, accounting, printing, mailing and filing fees, charges of our transfer agent, charges of our advisor for administrative services related to the issuance of shares in this offering, reimbursement of bona fide due diligence expenses of broker-dealers, and reimbursement of our advisor for costs in connection with preparing supplemental sales materials.

-In connection with our initial public

-offering, our advisor has agreed to

-pay all of our organization and offering expenses on our behalf
+In connection with our initial public offering, our advisor has agreed to pay all of our organization and offering expenses on our behalf We estimate the reimbursement for our organization and offering expenses (excluding upfront selling commissions, dealer manager fees and distribution fees) to be approximately \$10 million if we sell the maximum offering amount.

-onoming expenses on our behan